 Though they separated, Captain ‘Mad Jack’ Byron continued to borrow money from her, until he finally died in 1791, in Valenciennes.
 Shortly after him, the namesake of Newstead abbey died, leaving the 10-year-old George Gordon a very wealthy heir.
 However, the Abbey was in a bad state of affairs, and rather than living in it, they leased it out.

 Byron was born with a deformed foot, and it was a point of contentious vanity with him.
 When he started at Aberdeen Grammar School, he was encouraged to exercise, but wanting to make up for his clubfoot, he would go into ‘violent’ bouts in an attempt to overcompensate for what he saw as a failure.
 Aside from that, his mother would habitually withdraw him from school, leaving Byron with a patchy education that he did not in any way improve when he was sent to Harrow.

-In 1813, he met his half sister Augusta Leigh, an act that would spurn rumours of incest for years to come.
+In 1813, he met his half-sister Augusta Leigh, an act that would spurn rumors of incest for years to come.

-In 1815, he married Annabella Millbanke, and had a daughter, Ada Lovelace, who went on to help Charles Babbage with his precursor to the computer.
+In 1815, he married Annabella Milbanke, and had a daughter, Ada Lovelace, who went on to help Charles Babbage with his precursor to the computer.